Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 data.
 Our data file has an extra line above the column names, so we

-keyword to tell it to start from line 1 instead
+use the header_start keyword to tell it to start from line 1 instead

 of line 0 (remember Python is 0-indexed!).
 We then used had to specify